 Good views of Luke’s Mountain can be had as the trail reaches the boundary wall before zigzagging back toward the Spinkwee River, crossing at the Hore’s bridge.
 The second half of the trail passes through coniferous plantations at various stages of maturity before reaching the second crossing point of the Shimna River at the Ivy Bridge.

 The return route to the car park proceeds along the old river drive passing Foley’s bridge and the dramatic Shimna Gorge before returning up the Green Rig.

 Black Trail 1 - The Drinns Trail (three miles)

 This additional Black trail adds a further three miles by circumnavigating the Drinns running along the boundary wall and past coniferous forest to the Curraghard viewpoint.
 Stunning views of Bryansford, Castlewellan and Slieve Croob are seen on the return route to the second half of the Mountain Trail.

 How to get there

 From Belfast, take the A24 south to Clough Village, then join the A2 Newcastle Road.
-Just past the Village of Dundrum the Forest Park is signposted to the right.
+Just past Dundrum, the forest park is signposted to the right.

 From Newcastle follow the signposted route from the Central Promenade towards Bryansford Village.
-After approximately 2 miles the forest park is signposted on the left.
+After approximately two miles the forest park is signposted on the left.